-COP27 finance: Will richer nations hand over the cash?
+What is loss and damage and will rich nations pay for climate change?

 What money has been given so far?

-The majority, 82%, of this finance came from the public purse whilst the remainder was raised from the private sector, according to the OECD.
+The majority, 82%, of this money came from public funds, with the remainder from the private sector, according to the OECD.

-But analysis, commissioned by the UN, finds that the private sector could deliver 70% of total investments needed to meet climate commitments.
+But analysis, commissioned by the UN, suggests the private sector could deliver 70% of future investments needed to meet climate commitments.

-Following this, last year the Glasgow Financial Alliance for Net Zero (GFANZ) was launched.
-Now a coalition of more than 550 private firms have committed to directing $130 trillion in assets towards this agenda.
+A coalition of more than 550 private firms have committed to use $130 trillion of assets to help achieve net zero.

-Are developing countries receiving enough money?
+Are developing countries getting enough money?

-Not only are the existing promises of climate finance not currently being met, but developing countries argue that these targets are too low.
+Not only are the existing promises of climate finance not currently being met, but developing countries argue the targets are too low.

 At last year's climate summit in Glasgow, the G77+ China alliance of developing countries called on richer nations to mobilise at least $1.3 trillion (£1.14 trillion) by 2030.
 They argued that this should be split equally between reducing emissions and preparing for climate change.